tupleblog/visualize_line_chat/README.md

 # Visualize LINE chat

-In LINE chat, you can export previous chat activities.
-Here, I create simple function (aim for teaching) to visualize those activities.
+In [LINE chat](https://line.me/en/) (very popular app chat for Asian folks), we can read the history from exported text file (Save chat).

-First, we can read the history from `txt` file using the following fucntion
+We can use the following function in order to read the chat history text file.

 ```python
 import line_utils